Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The big food waste solutions poster was really good, and students further unpacked and researched the global and national solutions.
+The numbers really made us wonder.
+How can people be hunger when we waste so much

 Did the resource encourage new ways of thinking and talking about the value food?